Breastfeeding Essentials (Plus a Few Helpful Extras)

 Nursing Coverup

-We are firm believers in wearing (or not wearing) whatever you want to nurse in public, and that goes for every modesty level.
-If you prefer to keep your breastfeeding a little more discreet, then a nursing coverup may be a great buy for you.
+We firmly believe in wearing (or not wearing) whatever you want to nurse in public, and that goes for every modesty level.
+If you prefer to keep your breastfeeding a little more discreet, a nursing coverup may be a great buy for you.

 Wearable Pump